jagotu/BACIL/thesis_text/thesis_text.md

 ## Completeness

 Due to time constraints, several areas of the standard were ignored.
-The development was focus on being able to run simple calculation programs and being able to run benchmarks from [Hagmüller's work](#hagmüllers-work).
+The development focused on being able to run simple calculation programs and being able to run benchmarks from [Hagmüller's work](#hagmüllers-work).

 In total, ECMA-335 defines 219 opcodes, consisting of 6 prefixes and 213 instructions.
 Of those, our runtime contains code handling 151 instructions and no prefixes.

 Notable missing features include: